ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

   Learn how to choose Argon2 parameters following best practices

 teaser:
-  This article sums up all the security best practices around Argon2 parameter choice.
+  This article sums up all the security best practices around Argon2's secure password hashing algorithm, specifically in regards to parameter choice.
 It also presents a CLI tool to automatically calibrate the best values.
 ---